waxbetty/Sushi-fork-1/readme.md

 }
 ```

-Add the following to the bottom of the html (but before `<script>`) so it appears at the bottom of the browser:
+Add the following to the bottom of the html after the footer and before `<script>`.
+You should see the map at the bottom of the browser:

 ```html
 <div class="popover">